A buyer persona identifies who you are targeting with marketing initiatives.

 - What images (as below) will get their attention?

-Tips for Savvy Persona Marketers
+Smart Tactical Issues for Savvy Persona Marketers

 - Editorial Calendars help to add order to your tactical marketing and enable you to track content that maps to a specific persona, assuming you have more than one.